marshrossney/percolation/README.md

 ## Usage

 ### Laboratory experiment (UoE students)

-Students should work through the Jupyter notebooks in the `laboratory/` directory, referring to the lab manual for guidance (the one in this repository will not be the official one).
+Students should work through the Jupyter notebooks in the `laboratory/` directory.

 ### In your own scripts